 - Chimney sweeps, ladybird beetles, horseshoes, and others

-In the days leading up to New Year, Vienna fills with stands selling these charms, mostly as cheap, mass-produced items or edible versions made of marzipan.
+In the days leading up to New Year, Vienna fills with stands selling these charms, mostly as cheap, plastic, mass-produced items or edible versions made of marzipan.

 Other common “lucky” gifts include fish-shaped sponge finger biscuits and instant lottery tickets you can open right away to discover if you’ve won a prize.